-Α Key aspects General purpose Maximum 10% of the amount raised by an InvIT by public issue of units could be used for 'general purposes', as mentioned in the offer document Issue-related expenses shall not be considered as a part of general purposes 9 Key rights and responsibilities Sponsor Setting up of an InvIT and appointment of a trustee Transferring or undertaking to transfer assets and interest in the Hold Co/SPV to the InvIT prior to allotment of units to the applicants Minimum post-IPO holding to be at least 15% with: Three-year lock-in period for 15% of the post-IPO holding One-year lock-in period for the balance post-IPO holding Sponsors will be responsible to the InvIT for all acts, omissions and representations/covenants related to formation and transfer of assets/securities An InvIT/trustee shall have recourse to the sponsor for any breach with respect to the above Sponsor/associate of the sponsor shall act as project manager for a minimum period of three years, unless a suitable replacement is appointed by unitholders.
-However, the sponsor is not required to act as project manager for three years, as specified above, if the sponsors hold a minimum 25% stake on post-issue basis for at least three years from the date of listing Investment manager Ensuring infrastructure assets have legally enforceable titles and material contracts are enforceable under the law Identifying and recommending investment opportunities Complying with investment conditions and strategy Overseeing project managers' activities Appointing other service providers in consultation with trustee(s) Ensuring InvIT assets are adequately insured Addressing unitholders' grievances and distribution made to them Ensuring audit of InvIT accounts by the auditor Providing an activity and performance report of the InvIT every three months to the board of directors or governing board, and undertaking other specified compliance measures Adequately disclosing and submitting documents to the stock exchange Project manager Undertaking operation, management, maintenance and supervision of assets Undertaking project implementation in compliance with the terms of project implementation/project management agreement Trustee Executing investment management agreement Overseeing managers' activities or operations, and obtaining a compliance certificate on a quarterly basis Reviewing related party transactions Appointing an investment manager and a project manner in identified circumstances Obtaining unitholders' approval in specified matters
+A. Key asp ects General General purpose • Maximum 10% of the amount raised by an InvIT by public iss could be used for 'general purposes', as mentioned in the offer • Issue-related expenses shall not be considered as a part of general purposes 12.
+Key righ onsor respons ibilities .
+Setting up of an InvIT and appointment of a trustee • Transferring or undertaking to transfer assets, interest and rights in the Hold Co/SPV to the InvIT prior to allotment of units to the applicants • Minimum post-IPO holding to be at least 15% with: Three-year lock-in period for 15% of the post-IPO holding One-year lock-in period for the balance post-IPO holding • Sponsors will be responsible to the InvIT for all acts, omissions and representations/covenants related to formation and transfer of assets/securities • An InvIT / trustee shall have recourse to the sponsor for any breach with respect to the above Sponsor / associate of the sponsor shall act as project manager for a minimum period of three years, unless a suitable replacement is appointed by unitholders.
+However, this condition does not apply if the sponsors hold a minimum 25% stake on post-issue basis for at least three years from the date of listing Inv estment manager • Ensuring infrastructure assets have legally enforceable titles and material contracts are enforceable under the law • Identifying and recommending investment opportunities • Complying with investment conditions and strategy • Overseeing project managers' activities • Appointing other service providers in consultation with trustee(s) • Ensuring InvIT assets are adequately insured • Addressing unitholder's grievances and distribution made to them • Ensuring audit of InvIT accounts by the auditor • Providing an activity and performance report of the InvIT every three months to the board of directors or governing board, and undertaking othe specified compliance measures • Adequately disclosing and submitting documents to the stock exchange Pro oject manager • Undertaking operation, management, maintenance and supervision of assets • Undertaking project implementation in compliance with the terms of project implementation/project management agreement